A Simple and Easy to Build Modern Desk

 This desk is truly one of the simplest, most inexpensive desks to create with an ultra modern look.
 In fact, I’m building this one to add to my newly expanded laundry room!
 The DIY furniture plans to build a concrete top desk is inspired by West Elm, and features a 2×2 frame with a rectangular concrete top.
 The frame can be constructed using pocket holes, countersunk screws or for a seriously modern/industrial look, washer head lag screws.
 I think I’m going to use the lag screws!
 The front legs on the frame angle toward the back at about 5°, and the top just sits on the frame.
 It is heavy enough to stay in place without being secured.

 The top is extremely simple to create, as well… Three bags of concrete, a frame built using 1x2s and a flat surface is all that is needed.
 Plus, the concrete can be stained in nearly any color imaginable for a unique look.
-Let’s get to the plan, shall we?
+Let’s get to the plan to build the concrete top desk, shall we?

 - 2 – 1×2 at 8′ – Concrete Frame

 - 2 – 2×2 at 12-5/8″ – Side Frame*

 - 2 – 2×2 at 15″ – Side Frame*

 - 2 – 2×2 at 28-1/2″ – Side Frame